ShapeLib Tools - User Guide

 $ dbfdump -h testbase.dbf

-# assuming that testbase.dbf has 1 record( inserted by previous example using 'dbfadd'), this command line will produce the following output:
+# assuming that testbase.dbf has 1 record( inserted by previous example using 'dbfadd'),

 Field 0: Type=String, Title=`NAME', Width=20, Decimals=0